pcubillos/mc3/docs/get_started.rst

     Reduced chi-squared:                  1.1607
     Standard deviation of residuals:  3.00577

+  For a detailed summary with all parameter posterior statistics see mc3_statistics.txt

+  Output sampler files:
+    mc3_statistics.txt

 At the end of the MCMC run, ``mc3`` displays a summary of the MCMC sample, best-fitting parameters, credible-region boundaries, posterior